ziap/ziap.github.io/content/blog/polymorphism/index.md

 # The alternative

-The most obvious solution is to just read the file, process it, and compute the total area immediately.
-But let's pretend that we absolutely have to store the data into an array first, and perform the computation on the stored array.
-Maybe we want to do something else with the array other than doing the computation.
 So, how do we store multiple shapes in the same array without run-time polymorphism?
 The answer is to use a data structure known as a tagged union.
-There are `std::variant` in C++, but I think that it's more convenient to just literally use a tag and a union.
-In fact, this structure is so simple that you don't even need any of C++'s features and just write it in plain C.
-The only C++ feature I use right now (other than member functions) is `enum class` only because it is scoped and because I'm in C++ anyways.
+Instead of creating a function that accepts multiple types, one for each shape, we create a type that represents all the shapes, and just pass it to a regular function.
+To create a tagged union, there's `std::variant` in C++, but I think that it's more convenient to just literally use a tag and a union.
+In fact, this structure is so simple that you don't even need any of C++'s features and just write it in plain C. The only C++ feature I use right now (other than member functions) is `enum class` only because it is scoped and because I'm in C++ anyways.

 ```c++
 struct Shape {